Contact Us

 • Do I already have something similar to this in my closet?

-• Donate, sell or give away: Now that you’ve assessed your current closet and identified what you don’t want, be sure to get rid of the clothes properly.
+• Donate, sell or give away used clothes: Now that you’ve assessed your current closet and identified what you don’t want, be sure to get rid of the clothes properly.
 Whether that’s donating them, selling them or giving them away to someone, just be sure you’re not tossing items in the trash that likely still have a lot of life left in them.

-Tip: When donating, giving away, or selling your unwanted items, try to keep it local so you can avoid shipping and unnecessary packaging.
+Tip: When donating, giving away, or selling your unwanted used clothes, try to keep it local so you can avoid shipping and unnecessary packaging.

 Related Reading: 7 Steps to Organize Your Donations While Staying At Home